metablaster/WindowsFirewallRuleset/docs/FAQ.md

 For more information about these items and how to manage them see [AdapterItems.md](LAN%20Setup/AdapterItems.md)

-Next ensure at the minimum following network services are `Running` and optionally set to `Automatic` startup
+Next ensure at the minimum the following network services are `Running` and optionally set to `Automatic` startup

 1. LanmanWorkstation: `Workstation`